spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-integration-tests/README.md

 # Purpose

-Demonstrate how integration tests can be run against a local cluster setup with [microk8s](https://microk8s.io/) The Kubernetes resources necessary to get the test application onto the cluster are created using the [Fabric8 Maven Plugin](https://maven.fabric8.io/)
+Explain how integration tests can be run against any k8s cluster.
+One way of running such a kubernetes cluster locally which is leveraged by our CI setup is [microk8s](https://microk8s.io/) The Kubernetes resources necessary to get the test application onto the cluster are created using the [Fabric8 Maven Plugin](https://maven.fabric8.io/) and the lifecycle of the test applications is controlled by [Arquillian Cube](http://arquillian.org/arquillian-cube/)

+# Basics

+With FMP and Arquillian Cube setup for our project we need to configure the following things in order to properly get our test applications onto our cluster of choice:

+* The `KUBECONFIG` environment variable needs to be set to the location of the Kubernetes configuration file we will use to access our cluster (this can be skipped if this file is already present in the standard locations that kubectl assumes)
+* The `docker.host` system property needs to be set to the URL where the docker daemon we will use to build images is listening
+This can be skipped when we use the default unix socket on a Linux machine
+* The Docker image registry were out built images will be stored needs to be set using the `image.registry` environment variable

 # Instructions

+Here we will describe the steps that are needed to setup microk8s and the maven command we will use to run the integration tests against that microk8s cluster

 ## Install microk8s